 NEW AUTO TARIFFS WILL THREATEN U.S. JOBS AND HURT CONSUMERS

 America’s franchised auto dealers have concerns regarding potential negative impacts to trade policy as the Administration considers imposing tariffs of up to 25 percent on imported automobiles and auto parts.
 Additionally, the Administration’s proposed trade agreement to replace NAFTA, the United States-Mexico-Canada Agreement (USMCA), will create both new standards for domestic parts content of vehicles assembled in North America and new labor wage standards for auto workers.
 These efforts could dramatically increase the price of new and used vehicles.
-NADA supports President Trump’s goals of modernizing our trade agreements and moving toward freer and fairer trade, steep new tariffs on autos and auto parts would hurt the auto industry and consumers.
-As no vehicle is 100 percent domestic and the average vehicle assembled in the United States has an international parts content of 40 percent, new auto tariffs would impact all automobile dealers due to increased prices, stifled demand for new vehicles, and lost jobs.
+NADA supports President Trump’s goals of modernizing our trade agreements and moving toward freer and fairer trade, but steep new tariffs on autos and auto parts would hurt the auto industry and consumers.
+As no vehicle is 100 percent domestically made and the average vehicle assembled in the U.S. has an international parts content of 40 percent, new auto tariffs would impact all dealers due to increased prices, stifled demand for new vehicles, and lost jobs.
 Congress must ensure that any new trade agreements do not unduly increase vehicle prices or jeopardize American jobs.

 Download the brief